The remaining capacity is less than the uploaded file capacity.

 *The compression ratio varies depending on the file contents.

-TeraCLOUD regularly creates ZFS snapshots for each data area of the customer, making it a data backup.
+TeraCLOUD routinely creates ZFS snapshots for each data area of the customer, creating a data backup.

-*The function of restoring data from snapshot by customer operation and deleting the snapshot itself is currently under construction.
+*The function of users restoring data from snapshot and deleting the snapshot itself is currently being developed.